The Stacks

 Spreading the Word

 The professional artists were announced March 25, 2026.
-KCCI is showcasing each artist on social media and on the web site.
-KCCI is exploring additional storytelling opportunities, including YouTube artist features.
+KCCI began showcasing each artist on social media and on the web site and many local businesses and partnering organizations shared stories as well.
+KCCI continues to explore additional storytelling opportunities, including artist features.
 The artists were announced with a press event March 25th and were celebrated at an event event at the site of the historic Waterworks Building, which was a previous KCCI project, where the team worked to save the historic building from being destroyed and provided a highest-and-best-use document to the City of Tallahassee so that it could be re-imagined.
+Later in May 2026, a free community artist panel was hosted and the word continues to spread about Tallahassee’s newest art destination at The Stacks at SoMo Walls.

 This project is about murals—and building a shared sense of belonging through art, storytelling, and civic leadership.